sky-shift/skyshift/docs/source/authentication/authentication.rst

 Authentication in SkyShift
 ============================================

-SkyShift supports authentication and fine-grained access control over SkyShift objects.
+SkyShift utilizes authentication and fine-grained access control over SkyShift objects.
 The API utilizes a JWT-based authentication and role-based access control (RBAC) to ensure secure and efficient access management.